How to Apply

 Honor Flight Savannah Guardians accompany our veterans on their trip to Washington, D.C. and are responsible for ensuring their comfort, enjoyment, and safety at all times.
 Every veteran is assigned one guardian for the duration of the entire trip to Washington D.C.
 Guardians and veterans to get to know each other, build a personal relationship and many of our Guardians continue to communicate with their veterans months and years after their Honor Flight.

 Guardians are volunteers and are asked to fund their portion of the trip.
 The total cost to fund each Guardian’s trip is $500.00.
 The Guardian fee (donation) is required to be paid entirely in advance of each trip.
 To adequately prepare for the responsibility, guardians are required to complete a brief, but comprehensive training session before the scheduled trip.
-Once you have been selected as a Guardian you will be notified of the Guardian training date and location and asked to login to our website to RSVP for training as well as pay for your guardian donation in advance of the trip.
+Once you have been selected as a Guardian you will be notified of the Guardian training date, location and asked to pay your guardian donation in advance of the trip.

 Honor Flight Guardians